 He holds Florida private investigators license number C 2600083.
 Florida has reciprocal license agreements with the following states: CA, GA, LA, NC, OK, TN, VA.

 Applied Technical Services, Inc. 1978-2006

 Manager, Fire Investigations.
 Authored over 3,000 technical reports.
 Supervised two fire investigators and an electrical engineer.
 Managed a chemical analysis laboratory for fire debris using gas chromatography-mass spectrometry (GC-MS).
-Analyzed more than 20,000 samples.
+Analyzed more than 20,000 fire debris samples.
 Served as project manager for major fire investigations.
 Conducted site inspections, chemical analyses, designed and conducted physical experiments to re-create fire scenarios.
 Provided training, consulting and expert witness testimony.

 Metallurgical Engineers of Atlanta May-December, 1977

 Fire scene inspection.
 Chemical analysis of fire debris.
 Quantitative chemical and physical analysis on all types of metal.
 Radiographic inspection of fittings and weld